murillo-group/sarkas/docs/index.rst

  A Pure Python Molecular Dynamics package for Non-Ideal Plasmas
 ---------------------------------------------------------------

-Sarkas is a pure-python molecular dynamics (MD) package designed with plasma physics in mind.
+Sarkas is a pure-Python Molecular Dynamics (MD) package designed with plasma physics in mind.
 The pure-python construction allows users to quickly add their own features to model the systems of their choosing.

+.. warning:: Sarkas is under development.
+In the following pages you will find tutorials and information on the functionalities that have been tested and work correctly.
+If you want to collaborate and help us improve Sarkas, Join us! :)

 .. toctree::
    :maxdepth: 1